WILLIAM

 its invalidity, bind the courts and oblige them to give it effect?
 Or, in other

-words, though it be not law, does it constitute a rule as operative as if it
+words, though it be not law, does it constitute a rule as operative as if it was

-shall, however, receive a more attentive consideration.
+however, receive a more attentive consideration.

 It is emphatically the